XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 ### Node Size

 The `[node_size]` parameter should reflect the overall hardware capacity of your server.
 You can omit this parameter to have the server automatically choose an appropriate setting based on the system's total RAM and number of CPU threads.
 You can set this value explicitly if the automatic setting is wrong for your system, for example if some of the system's RAM or threads need to be set aside for other software, or the amounts reported by the operating system are inaccurate.
 (This can occur in some containers.)
-[Updated in: rippled 1.8.1][]

 As a general rule, you should always use the largest node size your available RAM can support.
 See the following table for recommended settings.